j23414/allrecipes/README.md

 # allrecipes

 Pull recipe ingredients by country.
 Python code modified from [here](https://nycdatascience.com/blog/student-works/recipes-scraping-top-20-recipes-allrecipes/).
 I've removed the MongoDB dependency and substantially refactored the code for my purposes.
+The recipe ingredients were used to create recipe-phylogenetic trees for a [EEOB 563 Molecular Phylogeny](https://isu-molphyl.github.io/EEOB563-Spring2018/) project.
+The project repo can be found at [https://github.com/mazeller/EEOB563-Final-Project](https://github.com/mazeller/EEOB563-Final-Project).

 **dependencies**